Get Help Now

 If you choose to come into the office for a medication abortion, you will have an ultrasound to determine the location and gestational age of your pregnancy.
 We will also perform a Hemoglobin (finger stick) to ensure that you are not anemic.

 If you are eligible (10 weeks gestational age or less) your clinician will review all of the risks of having a medication abortion.
 Once your questions have been answered, your clinician will give you the first medication to take in the office.

-This pill, called Mifepristone, will stop your pregnancy from growing and start the process of the abortion.
-At some point that is convenient for you in the next 24-48 hours, you will place 4 tablets of Misoprostol in your cheeks (two on each side) and let them dissolve.
-Usually within an hour of taking the Misoprostol, you will start cramping and bleeding, more severely than during your menses.
+This first pill that is taken in the office will stop your pregnancy from growing and start the process of the abortion.
+At some point that is convenient for you in the next 24-48 hours, you will place 4 tablets of the second medication in your cheeks (two on each side) and let them dissolve.
+Usually within an hour of taking the medication, you will start cramping and bleeding, more severely than during your menses.
 Most women pass the pregnancy within four hours; however the bleeding can continue irregularly for up to six weeks, even if the abortion was successful.

 At a follow-up visit in one week, we will perform a second ultrasound to confirm that you are no longer pregnant.

 There are risks to taking a medication abortion.
 Most women experience bleeding and cramping, more severe than a menses.
 The pain usually resolves with over-the-counter pain relievers after 3-4 hours.
 The most common risk of medication abortion is that the pills might not work.
 2-5% of women using medication to end a pregnancy need additional evaluation or treatment, such as a surgical procedure.
 There is also the risk of heavy vaginal bleeding or infection.
 If you bleed enough to soak through two thick full-size sanitary pads per hour, for two hours in a row, or if you have a fever of 100.4 degrees or higher that lasts for more than 4 hours, contact your clinician right away.